cliffjsgit/class5-slides/slides.md

 #!/usr/bin/env python3

 # Exercise 11.1
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "make_dict" should output a dictionary with the words of
-# "words.txt" as keys
-#
 # 1. Write a function name "make_dict" that reads the words in words.txt,
 # stores them as keys in a dictionary and returns the dictionary.
 It